Skip to content

 How quickly do you respond to water damage emergencies?+

 Central Florida Disaster Recovery responds 24/7, 365 days a year.
-When you call 321-420-7274, the owner answers directly — no call center, no dispatch delays.
-Our team is typically on-site within 60 minutes anywhere in the greater Orlando area.
+When you call 321-420-7274, Ryan — the owner — answers directly and matches you with a vetted local pro.
+A matched pro is typically on-site within 60 minutes anywhere in the greater Orlando area.

 What types of water damage do you cover?+

-We handle all categories of water damage: pipe bursts, appliance leaks, roof leaks, storm flooding, sewage backups, AC condensate overflow, and more.
-Whether it's a slow leak behind the wall or a sudden flood, we extract, dry, and restore.
+Network pros handle all categories of water damage: pipe bursts, appliance leaks, roof leaks, storm flooding, sewage backups, AC condensate overflow, and more.
+Whether it's a slow leak behind the wall or a sudden flood, your matched pro extracts, dries, and restores.

 How long does the water damage drying process take?+

 Most residential water damage drying takes 3–5 days with professional equipment.
-We use industrial dehumidifiers, air movers, and moisture meters to monitor progress daily.
+Network pros use industrial dehumidifiers, air movers, and moisture meters to monitor progress daily.
 Larger losses or structural saturation can take 5–7 days.

 Can I stay in my home during water damage restoration?+

 In many cases, yes — especially if only one area is affected.
 If the damage involves sewage, extensive mold, or structural compromise, temporary relocation may be necessary.
-We'll give you an honest assessment on Day 1 and can help coordinate with your insurance for additional living expenses (ALE) coverage.
+Your matched pro will give you an honest assessment on Day 1 and can help coordinate with your insurance for additional living expenses (ALE) coverage.

 Do I need to remove my flooring after water damage?+

 It depends on the flooring type and saturation level.
 Hardwood that has warped or buckled often needs replacement, while tile may be salvageable.
-We use moisture meters to test the subfloor — if moisture readings are elevated, flooring removal is necessary to prevent mold growth and structural damage.
+Network pros use moisture meters to test the subfloor — if moisture readings are elevated, flooring removal is necessary to prevent mold growth and structural damage.

 What causes secondary water damage?+